TiendaNube/api-docs/resources/transaction.md

 ### Transaction Status

-Each type of transaction has a finite series of possible status:
+Each type of Transaction has a finite series of possible status:

 #### Credit Card/Debit Card Transactions